5 Best RX 580 Graphics Cards for Entry-Level Gaming

-The AMD RX 580 is still one of the best budget GPUs one can buy in 2021 from the Radeon RX 500 series.
+The AMD RX 580 is still one of the best budget GPUs one can buy from the Radeon RX 500 series.
 Its value proposition has only increased in recent years due to the lack of competitive sub-200$ offerings from both Nvidia and AMD.
 The venerable RX 580 was built on the 14 nm process and was based on the Polaris 20 graphics processor in the Polaris 20 XTX variant.
 The die size of the GPU itself was fairly moderate at 232 mm2 and it packed 5700 million transistors inside.
 The RX 580 was offered with both 4GB and 8GB GDDR5 memory options, but the 8GB variant offered the better value.
 Now before we head on for the Best RX 580 Graphics Card list, let’s look at more detailed information about the 580.

 Best RX 580: Our Recommendations

 |1||Sapphire Nitro+ Radeon RX 580||Best Overall RX 580|| |

 |2||MSI Gaming X Radeon RX 580||Best Looking RX 580|| |

 |3||XFX Radeon RX 580 GTS XXX||Best Value RX 580|| |